hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/limit.md

 Otherwise, subsequent executions of the same query can return the same or different rows somewhat *at random* and the result of the query may not make too much sense.

-Without an `ORDER BY` clause the `OFFSET` clause can still make sense in a reduced number of cases when the query needs to return a few rows &mdash; **any rows** &mdash; from a query or a table.
+Without an `ORDER BY` clause the `LIMIT` clause can still make sense in a reduced number of cases when the query needs to return a few rows &mdash; *any rows* &mdash; from a query or a table.

 ## Example